tjoen/local-stt-test/README.md

 # local-stt-test
-testing pocketsphinx local-tts with limited vocab on mark1
+testing pocketsphinx local-tts with limited vocab on mark1 This seem to work great for english, and ok for dutch, mailnly because the model is not great.
+The speed is great though.

-## stop mycroft speech-client first
+## stop mycroft speech-client before testing first
 - sudo service mycroft-speech-client stop

+in a skill you can also use the naptime.

 # test words for skill
-These were converted using http://www.speech.cs.cmu.edu/tools/lmtool-new.html
+These english words were converted using http://www.speech.cs.cmu.edu/tools/lmtool-new.html The dutch model has a simple bash tool, that generates a custom lm and dict, from a file called words.txt Just edit the wordlist and use the provided models, which are not great, but do work most of the time.

 one
 two